 JPython: JPython is a Python port for Java which gives Python scripts seamless access to Java class libraries on the local machine http://www.jython.org.

-There are many other interfaces available which I'm not listing here.
-You can find them over the net.
+There are many other interfaces available, which you can find them on the net.

 Tkinter is the standard GUI library for Python.
 Python when combined with Tkinter provides a fast and easy way to create GUI applications.
 Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.

 Creating a GUI application using Tkinter is an easy task.
 All you need to do is perform the following steps −